Bernie Sanders Says He Is Working With ‘Honest Conservatives’ To Stop Trump From Going To War With Iran

 It comes as no surprise that Sanders is criticizing Trump for escalating tensions with Iran, given that his foreign policy platform appears to be focused on diplomacy, humanitarianism, and cosmopolitanism.

-As The New Yorker reported, Sanders’ 2016 campaign was almost exclusively focused on domestic issues, but in his second run for president the Vermont senator is making his foreign policy views known.
+As The New Yorker reported, Sanders’ 2016 campaign was almost exclusively focused on domestic issues, but in his second run for president, the Vermont senator is making his foreign policy views known.

 I was right about Vietnam.